20 Things To Do With Your Baby Before They Turn 1 - Baby Chick

 Cute little boy playing with soap bubbles on a blanket in summer day

-For those weary of indoor messes, this is a great activity to check off your list before your baby turns one.
+For those wary of indoor messes, this is a great activity to check off your list before your baby turns one.
 Bubbles are a thing of magic and are bound to offer hours of entertainment as your baby marvels at their disappearing act.
 Bubble wands can be an attractive sensory learning opportunity and an excellent way to get outdoors.

 Share